Let’s face it, every law firm needs new clients to survive and grow. Yours is no different.

 - 70% to 80% of search users ignore paid aids and focus on organic search results instead

-Since the top three search results get the biggest chunk of the total traffic for a particular keyword, you don’t just want to hit the first page.
+Since the top three listings in the search engine results pages (SERPs) get the biggest chunk of the total traffic for a particular keyword, you don’t just want to hit the first page.
 You want to reach the top.

 By making SEO a priority, your firm can stand out from the competition and attract prospects who are interested in doing business with you.